gears1763-2/gears1763-2_Intro2Coding_Python3/README.md

-This course will cover getting set up with a Python environment in the OS of your choice (Windows and Linux will be covered), as well as making using of the Python package installer pip in order to leverage the sprawling ecosystem of third-party libraries.
+This course will cover getting set up with a Python environment in the OS of your choice (Windows and Linux will be covered), as well as making using of the Python package installer pip in order to leverage the sprawling ecosystem of third party libraries.

 Once set up, the basics of using Python will be taught by way of example.
 In doing so, the student will gain an initial exposure to some of the more commonly applied elements of the Python Standard Library.
-Finally, once an initial exposure has been completed, the student will begin to experiment with writing their own Python functions. after that, the possibilities are endless!
+Finally, once an initial exposure has been completed, the student will begin to experiment with writing their own Python functions.
+After that, the possibilities are endless!

 Ref: <https://www.facebook.com/events/1160053508309185/>